dirkmueller/presentation-nashville-logclassify/presentation.md

 ### Future plans
-- Adapt the model based on sample size:
+- Adaptive model
-  - ANN
-  - PCA
-  - Word2Vec
 - Incremental model training
 - Handle Streaming logs
 - Logstash filter
 - Curate public domain datasets
-- Fingerprint and classify known archived anomalies
+- Fingerprint and detect archived anomalies
 - Support more services: Jenkins build, Travis CI, ...

 Note:
 - This is a tentative roadmap
+- Other model may be used depending on baseline sample sizes, e.g. ANN, Word2Vec
 - A public domain dataset to enable further research in that field Having a common dataset to test new models would help find new solutions
 - Detect known "fingerprint" similarly to the elastic-recheck